top of page

 IMG_2651.jpeg

 Francesca is a graduate of Eastman School of Music where she holds a BM in Voice Performance and a certificate from Eastman's Arts Leadership Program through the Institute for Music Leadership and of Bard College-Conservatory’s Graduate Vocal Arts Program where she completed her MM in Voice.
-She currently lives in Brooklyn, NY and studies with Lorraine Nubar.
+She currently lives in New York, NY and studies with Lorraine Nubar.
 A teacher herself, Francesca also maintains a studio of singers from age 8 to adult and teaches at Brooklyn Music Factory.

 bottom of page